Miniature Yorkshire Terrier

 The Miniature Yorkshire Terrier is a beloved toy dog breed with a good deal of intelligence, charisma and terrier spirit.
 Yorkshire Terriers or Yorkies, as they are fondly known, are intelligent, energetic, charming little dogs with great popularity.

 They are believed to have originated in the Airedale

-district of England in the late 19th century as a result of crossing breeds that included the English
+district in the county of Yorkshire, England, from which they take their name.
+Their development which occurred during the late 19th century was a result of crossing breeds that included the English